 Even if you fly regularly, it can be difficult to keep track of what food might be available in the air these days.
 The days of complimentary airline meals on U.S. domestic flights are long gone (at least in coach class), but a couple of carriers have recently reinstated free snacks, and many others offer a variety of goodies for purchase.
-If you’d like to be prepared for what food (or lack thereof) will be available to you on your next flight, see below for a roundup of airline meal and snack options on some of the most popular U.S. carriers.
+If you’d like to be prepared for what food (or lack thereof) will be available to you on your next flight, see below for a roundup of airline meals and snacks on some of the most popular U.S. carriers.

 If you’re flying in business or first class (except on very short flights), or on an overseas international flight, you can usually assume there will be a variety of dining choices.
 However, it’s always worth checking ahead.